ITSLeeds/TDS/coursework-template.md

-13. Demonstrate understanding of core concepts of data science, such as cleaning and reshaping data (e.g. data aggregation and dimension reduction), combining multiple datasets, joining, exploratory data analysis and visualisation, and how the work could be tranferred to different contexts (e.g. other time periods, cities and countries)
+13. Demonstrate understanding of core concepts of data science, such as cleaning and reshaping data (e.g. data aggregation and dimension reduction), combining multiple datasets, joining, exploratory data analysis and visualisation, and how the work could be transferred to different contexts (e.g. other time periods, cities and countries)

 14. Discuss alternative methods/approaches that could have been used to